DrDub/torchecker/README.md

 node package that checks whether a connection is coming from a Tor exit node.

-To function, torchecker uses an external IP you provide and then fetches a list of exit node IPs from
+To function, torchecker uses an external IP (ideally, this external IP is the IP of your server, it is used to check for exit node policies) you provide and then fetches a list of exit node IPs from

 http://exitlist.torproject.org/exit-addresses